phybers/phybers/README.md

  > > ### _phybers.utils.sampling_
  > > > ### _Description_

 The ***sampling*** sub-module performs a sampling of the fibers, recalculating their points using a defined number of equidistant points.
-The input data of the algorithm are: the path of the tractography file to be transformed, the number of points ($n$) and the directory where the fibers with $n$ points will be saved.
 The sampling sub-module is used in the preprocessing stage of the segmentation and clustering algorithms.

 > > > ### _sampling Functions_